GTmetrix Performance Blog

 WordPress is by far the most popular Content Management System (CMS) as it’s easy to create a full-featured website with a lot of functionality thanks to a myriad of available themes and plugins.

-We’ve written a WordPress Optimization Guide that walks you through how to improve WordPress website performance using free plugins – but performance gains using such plugins may not be enough.
+We’ve written a generic WordPress Optimization Guide that walks you through how to improve WordPress website performance using a number of different plugins.

-The GTmetrix team has tested WP Rocket extensively and found it to be one of the most effective and simplest page caching plugins to improve WordPress performance.
+The GTmetrix team has tested WP Rocket extensively and found it to be one of the most effective and simplest page performance plugins to improve WordPress loading speeds.

 Note: This guide mainly addresses front-end optimization issues only